cantino/mcfly/README.md

 <img src="/docs/screenshot.png" alt="screenshot" width="400">

-McFly replaces your default `ctrl-r` Bash history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands.
+McFly replaces your default `ctrl-r` shell history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands.
 McFly's suggestions are prioritized in real time with a small neural network.

-TL;DR: an upgraded `ctrl-r` for Bash whose history results make sense for what you're working on right now.
+TL;DR: an upgraded `ctrl-r` where history results make sense for what you're working on right now.

 ## Features

 * Rebinds `ctrl-r` to bring up a full-screen reverse history search prioritized with a small neural network.
 * Augments your shell history to track command exit status, timestamp, and execution directory in a SQLite database.
-* Maintains your normal Bash history file as well so that you can stop using McFly whenever you want.
+* Maintains your normal shell history file as well so that you can stop using McFly whenever you want.
 * Unicode support throughout.
 * Includes a simple action to scrub any history item from the McFly database and your shell history files.
 * Designed to be extensible for other shells in the future.